Stanhoe Parish Council

 Dr S. Shaw (SS)

 Mr W Leighton Clerk

 Mrs R. Birkin (RB)

-1. To consider apologies for absence: MW, RB and BG had given their apologies.
+1. To consider apologies for absence: RB had given her apologies.

 3. To record declarations of interest in any item to be discussed: None.